ryan-mcclue/unsw/comp3900/demo3.md

  - Plan for the Team work and Collaboration assessment (to be presented in W9)
  - sprint3 mainly of software quality?

+TODO(demo address):
+ - give examples of what precision/accuracy mean in context of project

 Software Quality:
   - must be dockerised
   - clean interface